 35% think supermarkets sell hot cross buns too early

 This controversy also appears to divide the generations.
-Half of respondents (50%) aged over 60 are of the belief that supermarkets sell hot cross buns too early in the year, while only a fifth (20%) of younger Aussies (aged 18 to 29) agree with that sentiment.
-However, nearly a third (28%) of young respondents aged under 30 said supermarkets should wait a little longer before bringing out the Easter eggs.
+Two in five respondents (44%) aged over 60 believe that supermarkets sell hot cross buns too early in the year, while only 25% of younger Aussies (aged 18 to 29) agree with that sentiment.
+However, nearly half (49%) of young respondents aged under 30 said supermarkets should make hot cross buns available all year round.

 About the author of this page